bpype/blender-studio-pipeline/docs/addons/cloudrig/properties-ui.md

 - **Row ID**: When two UI elements share a panel, a label, and a Row ID, they will be displayed next to each other.
 Handy for left/right properties, or for grouping bone collections.
 - **Display Name**: For when you change your mind about the name of a property, but that property has already been used in animations.
 Changing the name of the property would break those animations, but you can always change the display name without any consequence.
 - **Value Names**: Only for Integer and Boolean properties, you can enter a comma-separated list of strings here, eg. `-, Default, Fancy`.
 This will make it so that "Default" is displayed when the value is 1, and "Fancy" will be displayed when the value is 2.
 You still need to enter a string for the value 0, even if your property will not use it, which is why I started with a `-,` in this example.
-- **True/False Icon**: Only for Boolean properties, you can choose a custom icon for each state.
+- **True/False Icon**: Only for Boolean properties.
+You can choose a custom icon for each state.
+- **Draw as Slider**: Only for Integer/Float properties.
+Whether the property should be displayed as a slider.
+- **Expand Enum**: Only for Enum properties.
+Whether all enum values should be displayed in a row, rather than as a dropdown list.
 - **Operator**: You can choose a single operator to be displayed next to this property.
     - Selecting an operator will display all available options for that operator, and you can specify them all.
     - **Operator Icon**: You can also choose an icon to use for this operator.